black-square/TagGame/README.md

-# GemsGame
+# TagGame

-Board game where you need to match three of the same color gems in a row.
+RPG-like game where you need to decoy enemies to the traps but at the same time you need to avoid that they touch hero.

 [mango2d engine demo](https://github.com/black-square/mango2d)